 What Is Almond Milk?

-Almond milk is a plant-based milk that is made from, you guessed it, almonds.
+Almond milk is a desired milk variety that is made from, you guessed it, almonds.
 This non-dairy milk has a nutty flavor, along with a creamy texture.
 Unlike its dairy counterpart, almond milk does not contain lactose, saturated fat, and cholesterol.

 You may think that almond milk has only been around for a few years.
 However, this drink was invented as far back as the 12th century.
 Shocking, right?
 Back in the 12th and 13 centuries , almond milk was consumed by Islamics and Christians during fasting seasons.

 Now, almond milk is widely recognized as a healthy alternative to cow’s milk.
 It has been gaining more and more popularity since 2011, and I can imagine that it will continue to do so in the future.

 Maybe you’re still reluctant to try almond milk.
 What if it’s not as nutritious as regular cow’s milk?
 What if it is not as healthy as many people claim it to be?
 In case those are the reasons why you’re unwilling to give this drink a try, here’s the nutritional values of unsweetened almond milk.
 (Portion: 100 ml)

 |Vitamin C, total ascorbic acid||0||mg|

 |Fatty acids, total saturated||0||g|